canonical/pebble/docs/how-to/service-dependencies.md

 `backend` service, and the `backend` service is dependent on the `database` service.

+For more information on `requires`, see [Service dependencies](../explanation/service-dependencies.md).

 ### Specify start order for dependent services

 To specify the order in which one or more dependent services must start